ZF-Commons/ZfcUser/README.md

 - **user_entity_class** - Name of Entity class to use.
 Useful for using your own entity class instead of the default one provided.
 Default is `ZfcUser\Entity\User`.
+- **user_mapper_class** - Name of Mapper class to use.
+Useful for using your own mapper class instead of the default one provided.
+Default is `ZfcUser\Mapper\User`.
+- **user_hydrator_class** - Name of Hydrator class to use.
+Useful for using your own hydrator class instead of the default one provided.
+Default is `ZfcUser\Mapper\UserHydrator`.
 - **enable_username** - Boolean value, enables username field on the registration form.
 Default is `false`.
 - **auth_identity_fields** - Array value, specifies which fields a user can